 If you’re planning a biking holiday or training weekend, then Les Gets makes a great base.
 There are a myriad of fantastic routes to challenge you, whatever your level of experience / fitness.
 Les Gets regularly hosts stages of both the Tour de France and Citerium de Dauphine (see Bradley in the yellow jersey above!) – come and follow in the tracks of the world’s best riders!

 At Chalet Virolet, we are always happy to welcome roadie groups and can tailor your catering package to ensure you have the energy you need each day to keep pedalling!
-Check out our packages page to see what’s currently available!

 Here are some suggested local climbs and routes: